How to Sync Australian Banks with You Need a Budget

 What happens after

-Once you create the sync, Redbark runs an initial import that pulls your historical transactions and pushes them to YNAB.
-Each transaction arrives in the right YNAB account based on your mapping, with the amount, payee name, date, and optionally the category you mapped.
+Once you create the sync, Redbark runs an initial import that pulls your historical transactions and pushes them to You Need a Budget.
+Each transaction arrives in the right You Need a Budget account based on your mapping, with the amount, payee name, date, and optionally the category you mapped.

 After the initial sync, it's all event-driven.
-When your bank has new transactions, Fiskil notifies Redbark, and Redbark pushes them to YNAB.
+When your bank has new transactions, Fiskil notifies Redbark, and Redbark pushes them to You Need a Budget.
 This usually happens within minutes of a transaction posting at your bank.
 You can also hit "Sync Now" from the dashboard if you don't want to wait.

-Redbark generates a unique import ID for each transaction so YNAB can deduplicate.
-If the same transaction comes through twice, YNAB ignores the duplicate.
-If a pending transaction clears and the amount or description changes, Redbark updates it in YNAB.
+Redbark generates a unique import ID for each transaction so You Need a Budget can deduplicate.
+If the same transaction comes through twice, You Need a Budget ignores the duplicate.
+If a pending transaction clears and the amount or description changes, Redbark updates it in You Need a Budget.

 Each sync run shows up in your activity feed with its status, how many transactions were synced per account, and how long it took.

-If a sync fails (your YNAB token expired, your bank is temporarily down) Redbark retries automatically and emails you if it can't sort it out.
+If a sync fails (your You Need a Budget token expired, your bank is temporarily down) Redbark retries automatically and emails you if it can't sort it out.

 A note on amounts

-YNAB uses a concept called milliunits.
+You Need a Budget uses a concept called milliunits.
 1000 milliunits equals one dollar.
 Redbark handles this conversion for you.
-A $42.50 debit at the supermarket shows up as -42500 milliunits in YNAB's internals, but you'll just see -$42.50 in the app.
-Debits are negative, credits are positive, same as YNAB expects.
+A $42.50 debit at the supermarket shows up as -42500 milliunits in You Need a Budget's internals, but you'll just see -$42.50 in the app.
+Debits are negative, credits are positive, same as You Need a Budget expects.

 What we don't store

-Your transaction data passes through our system in memory and goes straight to YNAB.
-Nothing is written to our database, our logs, or anywhere else.
-The database has sync configuration and execution stats (how many rows were added, when the sync ran), but never the transactions themselves.
+Your transaction data passes through our system in memory and goes straight to You Need a Budget.
+No transaction amounts, descriptions, merchants, or balances are written to our database or our logs.
+What the database does hold is sync configuration, execution stats (how many rows were added, when the sync ran), account metadata (institution, account name, masked account number) to render the UI, CDR consent records, and encrypted OAuth tokens.
 We wrote a full technical breakdown of how we handle data if you want the details.

 Getting started

-Sign up at redbark.app, connect a bank, connect YNAB, and create a sync.
+Sign up at app.redbark.co, connect a bank, connect You Need a Budget, and create a sync.
 The 7-day trial doesn't require a credit card.
-After that, Pro is A$7.50/mo billed annually or A$9/mo billed monthly.
+After that, plans start at A$10/mo billed annually or A$12/mo billed monthly.

 If you run into anything, reach out at support@redbark.co.